material-components/material-components-ios/components/NavigationBar/README.md

 with a few exceptions outlined below.

 > If you intend to use UINavigationItem observation it is recommended that you do not directly set
-> the navigation bar properties outlined in `MDCUINavigationItemKVO`.
-Instead, treat the observed
+> the navigation bar properties outlined in `MDCUINavigationItemObservables`.
+Instead, treat the
-> `navigationItem` object as the single source of truth for your navigationBar's state.
+> observed `navigationItem` object as the single source of truth for your navigationBar's state.

 #### Starting observation